aronkst/go-mongodb-rest/README.md

 # Go MongoDB REST

-...
+This project is a REST client for MongoDB, where you can easily run all the features of a CRUD and some other features.
+It is possible to create documents within collections, edit, replace, delete, read, perform advanced queries, count how many documents are in a collection, with a query or not, and even a way to return data in pagination.

+Its execution can be done via Docker Compose, where MongoDB is already configured and the execution of this project connected to it.

-To know more details, there is the Makefile file with the commands necessary for its execution and example of how to use, including curl commands.
+To know more details, there is the Makefile file with the commands necessary for its execution and example of how to use, including `curl` commands.

 # How to use